mtkoroglu/python-for-beginners/README.md

 <img src="letter-grade/figure/letter grade python with for loop.png" alt="letter_grade.py" height="550"/>
 ## Monitoring Microphone Signal (with FFT plot) in Real-time with Python
-Click on the image to watch the video.
+Click on the image to watch the video.</br>
 [![IMAGE ALT TEXT HERE](real-time-fft/figure/speech.png)](https://youtu.be/rJcZqol5_Tg)
 ### Note
 *streamAudio.py* is written by **Zach Miller**.</br>